 A Quebec-born hockey forward whose single NHL season with the Boston Bruins was a brief flash in a long career spent dominating senior leagues.

-Armand Gaudreault’s professional hockey journey is a classic tale of the wartime athlete.
-Hailing from Lac-Saint-Jean, Quebec, he was a skilled forward whose prime coincided with the manpower shortages of World War II.
-This opened the door for a 44-game stint with the Boston Bruins during the 1944-45 season, where he contributed 11 points.
-When regular players returned after the war, Gaudreault, like many of his contemporaries, returned to the robust Quebec Senior Hockey League.
-There, he found his true home, playing for teams like the Quebec Aces and the Sherbrooke Saints.
-He was a star in that circuit, known for his scoring touch and playmaking, competing for over a decade against other talented players who formed the backbone of Canadian hockey outside the NHL.
-His legacy is that of a regional hero, a mainstay in the rinks that were the lifeblood of the sport.
+Armand Gaudreault played 44 games for the Boston Bruins during the 1944-45 season, scoring 11 points while manpower shortages from World War II opened NHL roster spots.
+Hailing from Lac-Saint-Jean, Quebec, he was a skilled forward whose prime coincided with the war.
+When regular players returned, he moved to the Quebec Senior Hockey League.
+There he found his true home, starring for the Quebec Aces and Sherbrooke Saints.
+He competed for over a decade against other talented players who formed the backbone of Canadian hockey outside the NHL.
+Gaudreault was a regional hero, a mainstay in the rinks that were the lifeblood of the sport.

 1901–1927